learning-zone/html-basics/README.md

 }
 ```
 **Using Modernizr with JavaScript**
-Modernizr keeps track of the results of all of it's feature detections via the `Modernizr` object.
+Modernizr keeps track of the results of all of it\'s feature detections via the `Modernizr` object.
 ```javascript
 if (Modernizr.canvas) {
     alert("This browser supports HTML5 canvas!");